-Birch's 2-story home, a combination of Spanish and Art Deco architecture serves as the Terramar Visitor Center.
+Birch's 2-story home, a combination of Spanish and Art Deco architecture, serves as the Terramar Visitor Center.
 It features exhibits of the natural and cultural history of the park and South Florida.
-Visitors can watch a short video about the park.

 Throughout the year, the park is also home to Camp Live Oak, an exciting environmental day camp for children ages 5 to 13.